tjclawson/portfolio/README.md

 ### Projects
 #### Hackathon Portal
 A one stop shop for running hackathons
+##### Contributions
+- Coordinated communication between android team and full stack web team
+- Participated in the architecture design of the app
+- Prioritized daily tasks for android team
 ##### Implemented Features
 - User authentication with Auth0
 - Organizers can create, update, and remove hackathons